Portuguese yields fall to mid-2010 lows

 Bucking the positive trend in the periphery, yields on 10-year Greek junk-rated bonds were up 19 bps at 6.86 percent, their first rise in four days.

-Greece's central bank said on Thursday the country's major banks must raise an extra 6.4 billion euros (5.3 billion pounds) in capital to make themselves strong enough to deal with the fallout from future crises.
+Greece's central bank said on Thursday the country's major banks must raise an extra 6.4 billion euros ($8.9 billion) in capital to make themselves strong enough to deal with the fallout from future crises.
 Greece's troika of international lenders estimate the shortfall will be even greater.

 Spanish 10-year yields fell 7 bps to 3.37 percent while equivalent Italian yields were 4 bps down at 3.43 percent.